Don Mueang district: Administration

-The district is divided into three sub-districts (khwaengs).
+The district is divided into three sub-districts (khwaeng).

 Politics

 Don Mueang has been a stronghold for the Pheu Thai Party (and its predecessors, Thai Rak Thai Party and People's Power Party), winning in every general and gubernatorial elections after the 2006 coup and is considered a "deep red" district.
 The last time the Democrats had an MP in the constituency was in 1976.
 However in late-2012, Kanoknuch Naksuwanpha, a Democrat and a long-time local politician, won an upset election to secure her seat on the city council.
 It is believed that the reason she won was because of her long ties with Don Mueang as she built her political base in the area for decades.

 Later in the mid-2013, Tankhun Jitt-itsara, a Democrat candidate, defeated Yuranunt Pamornmontri, a Pheu Thai candidate, in the Don Mueang by-election to replace the former MP Karun Hosakul, who had been disqualified by the Election Commission of Thailand (ECT).
 It was the Democrat Party's first victory in the district in almost 40 years.